DanielaValero/second-brain/notesbook/soft/01-career/interview-questions.md

 * What are the current goals of the team?
 * How does this role and project contribute to the firm’s larger goals?
-* How engineering strategy and product strategy work together?
+* How engineering strategy and product strategy work together?s

-I want to know:
 * From your perspective, what are the strengths and weaknesses of this firm?
 * What is the largest problem facing the current team that needs to be addressed immediately?
 * What type of personalities generally work well within your team?